Dominic-wells/Milestone-Project-2/README.md

 # Introduction

-This website has been developed to inform visitors of their password strength, password best practices and even generate a secure password on request.
+This website has been developed to inform visitors of their password strength, and password best practices and even generate a secure password on request.

-This is my Second milestone project with the Code Institute on the Full Stack Web Devlopment Program the main aim is to produce a responsive website with an interactive front-end using JavaScript.
+This is my Second milestone project with the Code Institute on the Full Stack Web Development Program the main aim is to produce a responsive website with an interactive front-end using JavaScript.

 # User Experience

 ### Project Goals

-- To incorporate javascript into html
+- To incorporate javascript into HTML
 - To produce an informative website
 - To display easily accessible information